National Union of British Sign Language Interpreters

 NUBSLI is part of Unite the union, the UK and Ireland’s second largest union.
 Unite provide us with the structure needed to represent qualified BSL/English and Deaf interpreters/translators – and those in training to become qualified – collectively, working towards persuading the government and other providers to recognise appropriate qualifications, skills, experience, pay, and terms and conditions.

 We have accomplished much so far but can do even more with your support as a member.
-Watch our video below and see why you should join NUBSLI.
+Watch our video below and see why you should join NUBSLI and then follow these instructions on joining Unite.

 The best thing about being a member is the knowledge that collective action is more powerful than individual action